DrewBanyai/HomeAI/README.md

 ### Known Query Strings
 * **"Can you hear me"** - Will answer with an affirmative if the program is online and listening properly
 * **"What time is it"** - Will answer with the current time.
 By default, this is in Eastern Standard Time, but you can change this setting in code
+* **"Set an alarm for XXX"** - Will allow you to set an alarm for a certain time.
+You must describe a full time, including AM or PM.
+For example: "Set an alarm for seven fifteen pm"
 * **"Give me the headlines"** - Will answer with the top headlines from the Associated Press news feed (if Open News API key is provided in _env.py)
 * **"Get crypto prices"** - Will give the current exchange rates between asset pairs (if a list of CRYPTO_ASSET_PAIRS and a COIN_API_KEY has been provided in _env.py)
 * **"Send a test email"** - Will send an email from your GMAIL_EMAIL to your GMAIL_EMAIL with a test subject and message.
 You may customize this as you wish.